-With a bit of adjustment, Newton's equation can be written as a power law (also known as the Ostwald-de Waele equation) that encompasses the two simpler forms of non-newtonian behavior — those without a memory: the pseudoplastics and the dilantants.
+With a bit of adjustment, Newton's equation can be written as a power law that handles the pseudoplastics and the dilantants — the Ostwald-de Waele equation…

-Where η the viscosity is replaced with K the flow consistency index [Pa mn] and the velocity gradient is raised to some power n called the flow behavior index [dimensionless].
-This last quantity is determined by the nature of the fluid.
+where η the viscosity is replaced with k the flow consistency index [Pa sn] and the velocity gradient is raised to some power n called the flow behavior index [dimensionless].
+The latter number varies with the class of fluid.